 - The center leadership will prepare a self-study with the information described below.
 The length of the self-study will vary depending on the scope of the Center’s activities.
 Although the length of the main text will vary depending on the specific mix of center activities, we expect it will be about 20 pages (excluding appendices).

 - A review committee will be appointed by the VCRGE in consultation with the Center Director and the Divisional Associate VCR (AVCR).
-The committee will consist of three to five faculty and academic staff who are not center members but have expertise appropriate to the center’s mission, a member of the University Research Council, and an Associate Vice Chancellor for Research from a division other than that of the center.
+The committee will consist of three to five faculty and academic staff who are not center members but have expertise appropriate to the center’s mission and an Associate Vice Chancellor for Research from a division other than that of the center.
 The Chair of the review committee will be appointed by the VCRGE.

 - After reviewing the self-study, the committee will schedule a site visit and meet with the center director, other center leadership, and groups of center faculty, academic staff, graduate students, postdoctoral fellows, and classified staff.

 - The committee will provide a report to the appropriate divisional AVCR on the center’s strengths and opportunities, and the value of its contributions to the campus and scholarly community.
 The report should be submitted within one month of the review meeting.

 - The AVCR will provide a copy of the report to the center director, who will have an opportunity to respond to the report within one month.